highcharts/highcharts/docs/chart-design-and-style/style-by-css.md

 To customize your styles, you can create your own themes, or just add your own individual CSS variables or rules.
 See the [Custom themes article](https://www.highcharts.com/docs/chart-design-and-style/custom-themes-in-styled-mode) for details.

+Highcharts since v11 honors the [prefers-color-scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) CSS media feature.
+If you end user prefers dark mode, the Highcharts CSS will pick this up and set the CSS color variables accordingly.
+To avoid this, you can set either the `.highcharts-light` or `.highcharts-dark` class name on the chart container.
+See a [live demo for switching between modes](https://www.highcharts.com/samples/highcharts/css/prefers-color-scheme).

 WHAT CAN BE STYLED?
 -------------------